 Raw cacao combined with the superhero benefits of beetroot (antioxidants, minerals, and fiber) provides one deliciously nutritious dessert.
 Beets and Medjool dates are high in natural sugar (which is why I love using them in desserts), so this dessert is sweet enough without extra sugar.
 For a sweeter flavor, add sweetener of your choice.
 Grab a spoon and dig into this scrumptious treat!

-- 1 small-medium beetroot, cooked and peeled (use 2-3 beets for more BEETastic flavor): for easy prep, use ready-to-eat packaged baby beets, such as LoveBeets.
+1-2 small-medium beetroot, cooked and peeled (for easy prep, use ready-to-eat packaged baby beets)

 3 tbsp raw cacao powder